Registered Nursing, Associate of Applied Science

 Program Description

-The nursing program is a partner in the Oregon Consortium for the Nursing Education (OCNE) and offers a competency-based curriculum jointly developed by nursing faculties from the consortium schools.
+The nursing program is a partner in the Oregon Consortium for Nursing Education (OCNE) and offers a competency-based curriculum jointly developed by nursing faculties from the consortium schools.
 Acceptance to the program allows for co-admission to the community college and Oregon Health Sciences University (OHSU) nursing programs.
 The program is designed as four years of full-time study, with the first year devoted to prerequisites and/or preparatory courses required for admission to the restricted (limited) admission nursing program.
-Successful completion of the second and third years leads to a Associate of Applied Science (AAS) offered by the community college.
-The program continues for one additional year leading to a Bachelor’s of Science, Nursing (BS, N) offered by the Oregon Health & Science University.
+Successful completion of the second and third years leads to an Associate of Applied Science (AAS) offered by the community college.
+The program continues for one additional year leading to a Bachelor of Science, Nursing (BS, N) offered by the Oregon Health & Science University.
 The full program may be completed at the partner school campus.

 The first five terms after admission to the nursing program are identical for the associate and bachelor’s work.
 Term six offers students the ability to complete the AAS degree and provides the eligibility for NCLEX testing to obtain RN licensure.
 Following completion of the UCC Program, students have the option to complete the upper division nursing courses from OHSU and continue with the curriculum for the final three quarters, culminating with a Bachelor of Science, degree in Nursing.
-Both the AAS and BS,N degrees meet the educational requirement for the national licensure examination for RN licensure.
+Both the AAS and BS, N degrees meet the educational requirement for the national licensure examination for RN licensure

 Program Outcomes